mazen93m/Flightify-2.0/README.md

 #### Instructions for aquiring openweathermap free API key code:

 1) Go to website: https://openweathermap.org/api \
-2) Click Subscribe under One Call API\
+2) Click Subscribe under One Call API 3.0\
    (API doc shows excellent explanation of all fields in API response)\
-3) Choose "Get API Key" Under Free column for 1000 calls/day and 30,000 calls/month\

 Before using the system insert your open weather api code in the Pull_Forecast_api_openweather.py script in line 102.
 See instructions below.